In Wake Of Violence, Pope Addresses Middle East

-MCEVERS: Speaking after he delivered this prayer in French, the pope urged Christians to remain here in the Middle East.
+Speaking after he delivered a prayer in French, the pope urged Christians to remain here in the Middle East.
 His comments come amid what some see as an exodus of Christians from the region.
 The Catholic Church says Christians in the Middle East have dropped from about 20 percent of the total population to 5 percent.

 In Egypt, Christians came under attack after the fall of Hosni Mubarak, and many are wary of the new Islamist government.
-And in Syria, the uprising against the regime of President Bashar al Assad and the civil conflict that has followed has Christians worried that any new government might not protect minorities.
+And in Syria, the uprising against the regime of President Bashar Assad, and the civil conflict that has followed, has Christians worried that any new government might not protect minorities.

-UNIDENTIFIED MAN: This is our country, this is our land.
-Our grandfathers stayed here through thousands of years.
-Absolutely we won't give up and we won't leave our land and our country.
+"This is our country, this is our land.
+Our grandfathers stayed here through thousands of years," he said.
+"Absolutely we won't give up and we won't leave our land and our country."

-MCEVERS: In northern Lebanon this weekend, demonstrators turned violent and burned a KFC and a Hardees, angry at the U.S. for allowing the anti-Muslim film to be made.
-Then they turned their anger on the pope.
+In northern Lebanon, demonstrators who turned violent and burned a KFC and a Hardee's over the weekend, angry at the U.S. for allowing the anti-Muslim film to be made, turned their anger on the pope.